Introduction

 - Swing can be applied to either even or odd steps

-is counter-clockwise, odd steps (1, 3, 5…) are swung by the selected amount
+- Turning counter-clockwise: odd steps (1, 3, 5…) are swung by the selected amount

-is clockwise, even steps (2, 4, 6…) are swung (stock Yarns behavior)
+- Turning clockwise: even steps (2, 4, 6…) are swung (original firmware behavior)

 - Display brightens while the selected step is being played